 This article is crossposted on National Review.

 At the ACLJ, we’re raising the alarm about radical Islamic terrorism, naming the enemy.
 Stand with the ACLJ with your tax-deductible gift.
+Have your gift doubled through our Matching Challenge.

 “ Human bombs . . . one was a baby strapped to a girl.”
 In the West African nation of Nigeria, people have long shuddered at the name Boko Haram – notably the deadliest, cruelest, most despicable, and heinous jihadist terror group in Africa.
 The governor of the northeastern Nigerian state of Borno,